pretix/pretix/doc/api/resources/orders.rst

    Returns a list of all order positions within all events of a given organizer (with sufficient access permissions).

-   Supported query parameters and output format of this endpoint are identical to the list endpoint within an event, with the exception that the ``pdf_data`` parameter is not supported here.
+   The supported query parameters and output format of this endpoint are almost identical to those of the list endpoint within an event.
+   The only changes are that responses also contain the ``event`` attribute in each result and that the 'pdf_data' parameter is not supported.

    **Example request**: